 Convocation is an academic event.
-Please dress accordingly – business casual or business formal wear is suggested (denim is discouraged).
-Please wear appropriate footwear that allows for standing comfortably for long periods of time and walking across the stage.
+Dress accordingly – business casual or business formal wear is suggested (denim is discouraged).
+Wear appropriate footwear that allows for standing comfortably for long periods of time and walking across the stage.
 Your graduation gown will fall below the knee (select your size when you register for Convocation) and sleeve cuffs will be visible.

 Practical Nurse, Health Care Aide, and Advanced Education in Orthopaedics for LPNs graduates wear white graduation gowns with traditional white mortarboards and all other program graduates wear red gowns and traditional red mortarboards.
 Both gown colours will be worn with contrasting v-stoles that are included in your gown rental.

-Graduates, please ensure you are wearing your cap and gown before taking your seat at the Winspear Centre.
+Graduates, ensure you are wearing your cap and gown before taking your seat at the Winspear Centre.

 Faculty and Platform Party members wear a black academic gown and an accompanying hood representing their degree and alma mater.